JRowles447/TwoColorable/README.md

   4
 ```

-## Sample Output
+## Sample Outputs
-The following is produced when running TwoColorable on `inputs/smallgraph`:
+The following is produced when running TwoColorable on `inputs/smallgraph`, a Two Colorable graph:
 ```
 > java TwoColorable ../inputs/smallgraph ../outputs/smallgraphoutput

-> more smallgraphoutput
+> more ../outputs/smallgraphoutput
 Two Colorable: true
 1: black
 2: red